 R. Amaro e Silva and M. C. Brito, “Impact of network layout and time resolution on spatio-temporal solar forecasting,” Sol.
 Energy, vol. 163, no. March 2017, pp. 329–337, 2018.
 DOI

-Amaro e Silva, R., “Understanding spatio-temporal solar forecasting”.
-Oral presentation/paper at the 7th Solar Integration Workshop, October 2017, Berlin, Germany
+Amaro e Silva, R., Brito MC “Understanding spatio-temporal solar forecasting”.
+Oral proceeding/paper at the 7th Solar Integration Workshop, October 2017, Berlin, Germany

 Passos, P., Silva, R., “Players’ relative position to characterize affordances landscape in football”.
 Oral presentation at the 6th TGfU Conference, July 2016, Cologne, Germany

 Freitas, S., Cristóvão, A., Silva, R., Brito, M.C., “Obstruction surveying methods for PV applications in urban environments”.
 Poster presentation/paper at the 32nd EUPVSEC, June 2016, Munich, Germany